 Compliance Operations growing with rapid pace didn’t have Automated Dashboards to monitor the entire operations.
 It was reducing the pace of program growth and lack of visibility to leadership on the performance.
 Mr. Byladakere Somashekaraiah utilized his expertise in Redshift, Amazon ETLM, Grasshopper, VIRT Dashboard to build an Excel based automated dashboard which helped business users easily navigate and monitor key metrics.
 This helped save a 4 full time employees for his team as they no longer needed to pull the data manually and organize them.
 His specialized knowledge of these technologies will be highly valuable for the U.S. team as they will also require for his role in the U.S. Mr. Byladakere Somashekaraiah’ s specialized knowledge over the past three and a half years distinguishes him from other Amazon employees in his field.

-With the large amount of data and requests, it was impossible task for one person to manage them hence to make it, self-severing Mr. Byladakere Somashekaraiah conducted trainings on a number of technologies for his associates and managers such as: Grasshopper (Amazon's tool for non-tech users to retrieve data) to over 100 associates/managers and ETML to 20 employees.
+With the large amount of data and requests, it was impossible task for one person to manage them, hence to make it self-severing Mr. Byladakere Somashekaraiah conducted trainings on a number of technologies for his associates and managers such as: Grasshopper (Amazon's tool for non-tech users to retrieve data) to over 100 associates/managers and ETML to 20 employees.
 His expertise in these technologies will eliminate ramp-up time in the Business Analyst I role as these specialized skills make him a unique fit for the most critical initiatives for the team.

 While working on the HS3C database cluster, Mr. Byladakere Somashekaraiah built automated dashboards for weekly, monthly, and quarterly business reporting suing ETL Manager, Redshift, S3, and Grasshopper in combination with his Excel and SQL expertise.
 However to collaborate between varies leaders in multiple counties was a cumbersome task.
 To ease it out Mr. Byladakere Somashekaraiah created a SharePoint solution to collaborate between teams.
 This saved about 1 day a week work to consolidate documents.
 These skills directly transfer to the needs of the team.

 Mr. Byladakere Somashekaraiah was one of the most senior Business Analysts on the Compliance Operations team at Amazon-INDIA and he was identified as a key employee for transfer to the U.S. because of his significant contributions to the above-mentioned projects and depth of technical expertise in Amazon- specific technologies.
-Specifically, Mr. Byladakere Somashekaraiah was transferred because he brings knowledge in [deep knowledge in Amazon proprietary tools, such as Redshift, ETLM, VIRT Dashboard S3 and others, which are necessary to the successful execution of projects in Amazon data warehouse.
-The data warehouse contains more than 10,000 data tables and error types related to the tool alone suitable methods to connect between these tool of which Mr. Byladakere Somashekaraiah has detailed knowledge, that none of his colleagues in the U.S. possess.
+Specifically, Mr. Byladakere Somashekaraiah was transferred because he brings deep knowledge in Amazon proprietary tools, such as Redshift, ETLM, VIRT Dashboard S3 and others, which are necessary to the successful execution of projects in Amazon data warehouse.
+The data warehouse contains more than 10,000 data tables and error types related to the tool, knowing suitable methods to connect between these tool of which Mr. Byladakere Somashekaraiah has detailed knowledge, that none of his colleagues in the U.S. possess.

 Mr. Byladakere Somashekaraiah’s specialized knowledge normally can be gained only through prior experience with an Amazon affiliate or subsidiary.